The Preliminary Mauve Science Programme: Science themes identified for the first year of operations: Discussion Conclusions

 \section{Discussion \& Conclusions}

 In this paper we have presented the science themes prioritised by the Mauve Science Team for the first year of Mauve's operations.
 Initial simulations with MauveSim suggest strong performance across the different scientific goals and observational approaches presented here.
 However, the actual performance of Mauve will be confirmed through in-orbit testing and calibration, therefore, as the mission evolves, Mauve’s scientific focus and observational strategy will need to remain flexible.
 New members are expected to join the survey collaboration throughout Year 1, with additional observational hours released periodically.
 Future science themes may focus on the detailed characterisation of accretion signatures in young, low-mass stars, as illustrated by the simulation in Fig.~\ref{fig:ttauri}.
-Future publications will expand on Mauve's science operations, data analysis, satellite performances and science results.
+Future publications will expand on Mauve's science operations, data analysis, satellite performances and science results, {including reporting on payload and detector ageing throughout the mission lifetime.}

 Further into the future, Mauve$^{+}$ is part of a BSSL roadmap to deliver more performing UV satellites for astronomy compared to Mauve.
 Mauve$^{+}$ will have a larger telescope and higher spectral resolving power to resolve single spectral lines.
 Mauve$^{+}$'s preliminary design includes a 25+ cm telescope coupled with a spectrograph (\textit{R} $\approx$ 1000) covering 180-500 nm.
 These characteristics will allow to use this space telescope to investigate the high-energy environments of exoplanet host stars, monitor accretion processes and stellar flaring and provide critical UV coverage for transient multi-messenger events, with the capability of resolving individual spectral lines.